 - Cheap & freebies- This is one of the best tips for gardening on a budget.
 Some councils will give at least one free plant to rate payers, contact your council to see if they do this.
 Cheap plants can normally be found at school fetes, markets, garage sales, check your local Tafe to see if they have a horticultural department that has cheap plants.

 - Make compost- don’t throw any of your kitchen scraps in the rubbish bin, start your own compost.
-Compost is great for the garden and you can even use tea leaves in the compost, newspapers, grease paper, cardboard, leaves, hair from you brush has nitrogen and is great for the compost, anything that breaks down (don’t put meat in the compost).
+Compost is great for any garden.
+You can use tea leaves, newspapers, grease paper, cardboard, leaves, hair from you brush has nitrogen.
+Add anything that breaks down (just don’t put meat in the compost).

-Use 2 bins, cut a hole in the bottom of the bins and place the material for composting inside the first bin until its full put the lid on, make sure you add water to help with the composting process.
-When the first bin is full start adding to the second bin, it will take a few months to break down but it will be worth it to have beautiful composted soil for your garden.
+Use 2 bins, cut a hole in the bottom of the bins and place the material for composting inside the first bin.
+Just fill it up, and put the lid on.
+Just make sure you add water to help with the composting process.
+When the first bin is full start adding to the second bin.
+It might take a few months to break down but it’s worth having beautiful composted soil for your garden.

 - Garden art- old logs, driftwood and boulders can look great in a garden; their natural texture will look good amongst the greenery, maybe animal skulls if you like that type of thing.
 Old wheelbarrows, old watering cans anything that you think will look great in your garden.

 - Good & Bad bugs- Grow native trees and shrubs in your garden they will attract the good bugs and help keep the bad bugs to a minimum.
-If you have bad bugs, soapy water (detergent, soap flakes, etc) in a spray bottle sprayed directly onto the bugs will work well, spray about twice a week.
-Snails and slugs are attracted to beer, so sink a container into the ground so it’s at ground level and put beer in the bottom the snails and slugs will be attracted to it and fall in and drown.
+If you have bugs, soapy water (detergent, soap flakes, etc) in a spray bottle.
+The spray directly onto the bugs, it will work well.
+Try spraying about twice a week.
+Snails and slugs are attracted to beer.
+Try sinking a container into the ground put beer in the bottom.
+The snails and slugs will be attracted to it and fall in and drown.